 Your international business will likely include citizens from your country of expansion, but you may send current employees abroad as well.
 When you have nonnational employees, you need the proper documentation for them to live and work overseas.

 Types of Work Visas in Papua New Guinea

 The country offers a few types of business and work visas.
 As an international employer, you’ll likely be concerned with three types, which include:

 - Employment visas: This documentation is for any nonnational looking to work in the country.
 The length of this visa and individual requirements will vary base on the nature of employment.

 - Restricted employment visas: This visa type is for nonnationals with specialized or technical skills not available in the country.
 This visa is only allowed for short-term positions.
 Visa holders must only stay for 30 days or less at a time, and they can enter the country four times over a 12-month period.

 - Business visas: If you plan to travel to Papua New Guinea to conduct business negotiations, attend meetings, or explore investment opportunities as a noncitizen, you’ll need this visa.

-What You Need to Obtain a Papua New Guinea Work Visa
+Requirements to Obtain Papua New Guinea Work Visas

 As an employer, it’s your responsibility to guide your international employees through the work visa process.
 There a few essential items applicants will need to include with their application, and you should confirm they have them.
 Items include: